mmmShamry/git-test/Readme.txt

+hello
-hello i'm shamry
+i'm shamry
 im an SE student
+How are you!